cassianoperin/CHIP8_C/README.md

 4. Build a "cycle accurate" cpu, with a 12bits address bus and 8 bit data bus for visual representations?

+5. README
-5. Add the usage to README
+	- Add the usage to README

-6. Add pictures to README
+	- Add pictures to README
+	- ADD test result to README

 6. Duplicate or triplicate frame buffer to reduce flickering https://www.reddit.com/r/EmuDev/comments/n9dcli/comment/gxnnzdw/